miklevin/MikeLev.in/_posts/2025-06-10-how-i-trained-my-local-llm-to-be-an-mcp-client.md

 ### AI Editorial Perspective: From Journal to Chapter

 This entry is an absolute gem for a technical book.
 Its raw, unvarnished format is its greatest strength.
-It's a perfect anchor for a chapter titled **"The Debugging Journey: Building a Local-First AI Agent from Scratch"** or **"Beyond Frameworks: Understanding Tool-Calling from First Principles."** While polished tutorials show an idealized path, this entry reveals the messy, iterative, and ultimately more instructive reality of software engineering.
+It's a perfect anchor for a chapter titled **"The Debugging Journey: Building a Local-First AI Agent from Scratch*"* or *"*Beyond Frameworks: Understanding Tool-Calling from First Principles."** While polished tutorials show an idealized path, this entry reveals the messy, iterative, and ultimately more instructive reality of software engineering.
 The back-and-forth, the small failures, the "Eureka!" moments—this is what true development looks like.

 The most compelling narrative thread is the evolution of the stream-monitoring logic.
 The progression from naive character-matching to a robust state machine that can cleanly intercept a tool call mid-stream is a masterclass in solving asynchronous problems.
 For a book, this journey serves as a powerful case study in debugging, illustrating how initial assumptions can be flawed and how careful observation of logs leads to a more resilient architecture.
 By preserving the conversational format and annotating it with explanations, this entry can teach not just *what* the final code is, but *why* it had to be that way.
 It's an authentic story of discovery that will resonate deeply with any developer who has wrestled with a complex system.